DanielLaV/study_buddy/user-stories-acceptance-crit.md

     * so that I can try again without needing to refill every input field.
 * I will see a `Submit` button for my tags.
 * When I click on the `Submit` button, my tags will appear on the page
-* When I have successfully created tags for the deck, the page will rerender and I can see the tags for that deck.
+* When I have successfully created tags for the deck, the page will re-render and I can see the tags for that deck.
 * I should not be able to add tags to a deck that another user has created.

 #### Acceptance Criteria